Recipes & Cooking

 Courtesy Chef Silvia Baldini

 “I have a very small kitchen at home where counter space and refrigerator space is scarce,” says Baldini.
 “To make sure I can fit all my dishes in the kitchen without going crazy, I cook all the sides, including mashed potatoes, and prep the salads ahead of time.”
 He stores everything in its own large Ziploc bags instead of bowls, because they take up less space in the fridge.
 Then right before mealtime, “I toss the salads and season the sides directly in the bags.
 I even warm up the sides in the Ziploc bags either in the microwave or by dipping them in a large pot of simmering water for a few minutes!
 Then I just put everything in serving dishes and I’m done,” says Baldini.
 Plus, there’s less clean-up.
-(Here’s why you might feel sleepy after Thanksgiving dinner.)
+Brush up on these Thanksgiving etiquette tips for hosts and guests.

 Courtesy Chef Devin Alexander